About Us

 We are a space committed to interrupting carceral responses to conflict, harm and systemic violence.
 Rooted in the frameworks of restorative and transformative justice, our work is relational, political, and grounded in collective care.

-Whether you’re holding a rupture in your community, seeking tools to move through conflict differently, or reimagining justice beyond disposability, we hope this can be a space of support, reflection, and practice.
+Whether you’re holding a rupture in your community, seeking tools to move through conflict differently, or reimagining justice beyond disposability, we hope this can be a space of support for you, a space of reflection and of practice.

 Because the world we want will not be built through punishment.